ofnote/tsalib/README.md

 - `tsalib` is designed to stay light and easy to incorporate into existing workflow with minimal code changes.
 Choose to use `tsalib` for tensor labels and shape asserts only, or, integrate deeply by using `warp` everywhere in your code.
 - The API includes both library-independent and dependent parts, giving developers flexibility in how they choose to incorporate `tsalib` in their workflow.
-- Avoid deeper integration into popular tensor libraries to keep `tsalib` light-weight and avoid backend-inflicted bugs.
+- We've carefully avoided deeper integration into popular tensor libraries to keep `tsalib` light-weight and avoid backend-inflicted bugs.

 The [models](models) directory contains tsalib annotations of a few well-known, complex neural architectures: [Resnet](models/resnet.py), [OpenAI Transformer](models/openai_transformer.py).
 With TSAs, we can gain deeper and immediate insight into how the module works by scanning through the `forward` function.